usydnlp/IJCAI_VLPMs/README.md

 <h2> Input Encoding - V/L Representation </h2>

 In the following table, we summarize the granularities of **V representation (visual representation)** applied by existing VLPMs, i.e. how image pixels are split into groups as visual tokens.
-It is an important decision of design since it decides the alignment level of cross-modal modeling in the image content, i.e. the source of cross-modal interaction
+It is an important decision of design since it decides the alignment level of cross-modal modeling in the image content, i.e. the source of cross-modal interaction.